CertifaiAI/CertifAI-Knowledge-Base/.github/ISSUE_TEMPLATE/computer-vision-issue.md

 **To-do**
 1. Tag anyone if help is required
-2. Copy this issue link to [certifai-wiki project](https://github.com/CertifaiAI/certifai-wiki/projects/2).
+2. Copy this issue link to [Computer Vision](https://github.com/CertifaiAI/certifai-wiki/projects/4) Project.

 **Describe the issue**
 A clear and concise description of what the bug is.